DexterInd/GoPiGo3/Projects/ObjectAvoidanceRobot/README.md

 In this project, we use a [DistanceSensor](https://www.dexterindustries.com/shop/distance-sensor/) for detecting obstacles with a [GoPiGo3](https://www.dexterindustries.com/shop/gopigo3-robot-base-kit/).

 The robot's speed is proportional to the distance from the target.
 When the target is too close to the robot, the GoPiGo3 robot stops.
-The robot will start moving again once the obstacle is removed from the robot's path.
+The robot will start moving again once the obstacle is removed from the robot's trajectory.

 This project can run with Python 2 and 3.